falvarezb/lc3linker/README.md

 - name of the resulting object file

 It also generates a symbol table with the same name as the object file but suffix `.sym`

+__Note__: if only 1 asm file is passed as argument, there is no need to specify the object file (one with the same name as the asm file will be created by default)

 `lc3linker` cannot be used to: